runar-labs/runar-ts/integration_design_plan_02.md

 - Cache key generation:
   - Deterministic hashing of sorted user profile keys (byte-wise).
 Replace ad-hoc JS hash with stable string digest:
     - Use `crypto.subtle.digest('SHA-256', concat(sortedKeys))` when available, with a synchronous fallback using a fast JS hash for Node without subtle.
-  - Sorting by length then lexicographical byte compare to match Rust’s `DefaultHasher` stable ordering; document any differences and ensure cross-language cache behavior is not externally observable.
+  - Sorting by length then lexicographical byte compare to match Rust's `DefaultHasher` stable ordering; document any differences and ensure cross-language cache behavior is not externally observable.
 - Concurrency:
   - Single-threaded Node minimizes races; ensure methods are pure and idempotent.
 For shared contexts, avoid mutation of inputs.
 Provide `cleanupExpired()` and `clear()`.
 - Performance: